Tipcat-98/redditpostsgw2tipcat/README.md

 * Transform relics on Mesmer, like Relic of Nourys or Relic of the Living City, do not let us spawn clones when in the transformation.

 ## Point-by-point Community Feedback <br>
-**Fortissimo** overshadows the other 2 Grandmaster traits, this is in part due to Call and Response being so broken with Shatter traits.
+**Fortissimo** overshadows the other 2 Grandmaster traits, this is in part due to Call and Response being so broken with Shatter traits, but mostly the other GMs need buffs. <br>

 **Call and Response** effectively summons a phantasm that repeats the shatter. <br>
 How unfortunate that it is dysfunctional with both Illusions and Shatter traits. <br>